flutter/website/src/docs/testing/errors.md

 instead of the one that failed.
 By default, in debug mode this shows an error message in red, and in release mode this shows a gray background.

+When errors occur without a Flutter callback on the call stack, they are handled by the `Zone` where they occur.
+By default, a `Zone` only prints errors and does nothing else.

 You can customize these behaviors, typically by setting them to values in